01Profile 02Three pillars 03Selected work 04Ventures 05Values 06The inner work 07Beyond the work 08Say hello

 Education & women's empowerment

-Putting his work where the cause is: building “Nina,” the Numiqueens AI agent serving Numida's women entrepreneurs — work that helped win a $150K GAIL grant — mentoring young African women into data careers, speaking on technology for women's financial inclusion, and analytics that put 22,000+ classrooms where Rwanda's children needed them.
+Putting his work where the cause is: building “Nina,” an AI financial-literacy and relationship-management agent for underserved women entrepreneurs — the Numi Queens initiative secured a $150K Gates Foundation-backed GAIL grant — mentoring young African women into data careers, speaking on technology for women's financial inclusion, and analytics that put 22,000+ classrooms where Rwanda's children needed them.

 Climate & energy